aalbayda/8-puzzle-with-solver/README.md

 8-puzzle slider game with solvers that use either BFS, DFS, or A\* search.

 Modify the `puzzle.in` file to start with a custom board.
 The game will display each tile in the same order they appear in the input file.
-For example, a sovled state will look like this:
+For example, a solved state will look like this:

 ```
 1 2 3